Aarhus-tech-project/iot-case-game-controller-niclas-john/README.md

    https://vigembusdriver.com

 2. Connect the Controller via Bluetooth
    Pair your controller with your PC via Bluetooth.
-   Open Bluetooth settings and scroll down to More Bluetooth Settings.
+Look for name : Game_Controller Open Bluetooth settings and scroll down to More Bluetooth Settings.
    At the top, you’ll see the COM ports for connected devices.
    Find the device name you just paired and note the OUTGOING COM port.